 After four days, the body was taken to be burried or cremated.
 From that moment on, the soul embarked on a difficult journey.
 Then, every year for four years, complex ceremonies were held in the place where the ashes or the body of the deceased were found.
 Thus, this ritual not only helped the souls to rest but also facilitated the grieving process of the relatives.

 With the arrival of the European population, this ritual underwent a process of adaption.
 The celebration of the god of the underworld joined together with the celebration of the deceased and the process was reinvented until it was conceived as we know it now.
-The Day of the Dead offerings are altars of pre-Hispanic origin.
-These were dedicated to different deities and were placed on different dates.
-However, that of the Lord of the Dead, Mictlantecuhtli, was celebrated in the month that we now know as November.
+The Lord of the Dead, Mictlantecuhtli, was celebrated in the month that we now know as November.
 This coincidence with All Saints Day was taken advantage of by the evangelizers during the Colony to make it a mix between Christianity and the autochthonous religious beliefs.

 Originally, the altars were put a couple of days before November 1 and 2, that is, October 30 or 31 and remained until 3.
 Now, it is very common that, due to the creative effort that is invested in placing them, we can enjoy them over a longer period of time.

-To be able to experience these unique traditions the Mexican way, we have prepared several events before, during and after Día de Muertos, with with Aztec Explorers.
+To be able to experience these unique traditions the Mexican way, in 2019 we have again prepared several events before, during and after Día de Muertos, with with Aztec Explorers.
 See our entire program below:

 ¨When I’m gone – with any luck many years from now – let me be remembered as Mexicans are.
 Let bright orange blossoms, the gentle glow of candles and the smell of my favourite foods guide me home.
 Let me be brought back to life once a year through the love and laughter of those who knew me.
 Let my memory bring joy to anyone I leave behind¨.